Leonetta Cecchi Pieraccini: Writing

 In 1911, if not earlier, Leonetta Cecchi Pieraccini became a serious diarist.
-Much about their character and quality can be inferred from the three volumes that she based on them.
+Much about their character and quality can be inferred from the three volumes that she wrote on them.
 She continued to add to her diary till 1971, by which time she was a few months short of her ninetieth birthday, by which point she had filled approximately forty notebooks and adapted desk diaries, with a formidable body of information, insights and anecdotes.
 The diaries have survived and are currently held as part of the Bonsanto Contemporary Archive at the Gabinetto Vieusseux (library) in Florence.
 There is, in addition, a typescript of the entire set, transcribed by the diarist's younger daughter held in Rome by the Archivio Leonetta Cecchi Pieraccini.
 Some time later, in 2015, the earlier notebook diaries, covering the years between 1911 and 1929, were published posthumously and in full by Sellerio Editore, a well-respected publishing house based in Sicily.
-The publication was overseen by Masolino D’Amico, the diarist's great granddaughter, and embellished with an introduction by Masolino D’Amico, her grandson.
+The publication was overseen by Masolino D’Amico, the diarist's great-granddaughter, and embellished with an introduction by Masolino D’Amico, her grandson.

 Personal tragedy

-Although Leonetta Cecchi Pieraccini was blessed with a long active life, she suffered the double tragedy of being predeceased by two of her four children.
+Although Leonetta Cecchi Pieraccini was blessed with a long, active life, she suffered the double tragedy of being predeceased by two of her four children.
 Mario, her eldest son, was born dead in 1912.
-Then in 1959 her elder daughter fell gravely ill.
+Then, in 1959, her elder daughter fell gravely ill.
 Seven years later, on 16 July 1966, Giuditta 'Ditta' Cecchi Natinguerra died at the conclusion of a long and brutal illness.

 Later years

-In November 1972 Dario Cecchi, an artistic polymath who is also a painter, arranged what was intended as his mother's final exhibition, which was held in the Galleria Aldina in Rome.
+In November 1972, Dario Cecchi, an artistic polymath who is also a painter, arranged what was intended as his mother's final exhibition, which was held in the Galleria Aldina in Rome.
 The purpose was to mark Leonetta's ninetieth birthday, although in the event the exhibition opened some weeks after the anniversary in question.
-Leonetta herself participated with "lively commitment" to the staging of it.
+Leonetta herself participated with "lively commitment" in the staging of it.

-Leonetta Cecchi Pieraccini died at Rome on 23 September 1977.
-In 1999 a further exhibition was organised by Pier Paolo Pancotto in Poggibonsi to celebrate her memory in 1999.
+Leonetta Cecchi Pieraccini died in Rome on 23 September 1977.
+In 1999, a further exhibition was organised by Pier Paolo Pancotto in Poggibonsi to celebrate her memory.